lamberta/devkit-doc/api/animate.md

 import animate;
 ~~~

-### animate (obj, groupId)
+### animate (obj, groupID)
-1. `obj {View|object}` ---The view or object to animate.
+1. `obj {ui.View|object}` ---The view or object to animate.
 2. `groupID {number}` ---The group identifier for this animation, [see below](#class-group)
 3. Return: `{Animator}` ---Returns the animator object so the function call can be chained.

-Create an Animator for a [View](../api/ui-view.html) or generic javascript object.
-Note that when animating a [View](../api/ui-view.html) object, the animation engine will tween based on the object's `style` property.
-But when passing in a generic object, the animation engine will tween based on the object's top level properties instead.
+Create an Animator for a [View](../api/ui-view.html) or
+generic JavaScript object.
+Note that when animating a
+[View](../api/ui-view.html) object, the animation engine
+will tween based on the object's `style` property.
+But when
+passing in a generic object, the animation engine will tween
+based on the object's top level properties instead.

 ~~~
-var myAnimator = animate(myView);
+var animator = animate(myView);

 // typical usage is via method chaining animate(myView).now({x: 100}).then({y: 100}); //moves a view 100px to the right, then 100px downwards.